awsdocs/amazon-aurora-user-guide/doc_source/Aurora.VersionPolicy.md

 3.2.2
 ```

- For more information, see [Checking Aurora MySQL versions using SQL](AuroraMySQL.Updates.Versions.md#AuroraMySQL.Updates.DBVersions) and [Identifying your versions of Amazon Aurora PostgreSQL](AuroraPostgreSQL.Updates.Versions.md)\.
+ For more information, see [Checking Aurora MySQL versions using SQL](AuroraMySQL.Updates.Versions.md#AuroraMySQL.Updates.DBVersions) and [Identifying versions of Amazon Aurora PostgreSQL](AuroraPostgreSQL.Updates.Versions.md)\.

 ## Amazon Aurora major versions<a name="Aurora.VersionPolicy.MajorVersions"></a>